 Most people have tasted this salad, even if it was long ago.
 Serving Carrot Raisin Salad always results in the sharing of food memories.
 It makes a colourful addition to a plate of food. ½ cup raisins 1½ cups raw carrot, grated ¼ cup of mayonnaise 1 tablespoon of lemon juice 1 teaspoon of sugar ¼ teaspoon of salt M...
 Continue Reading

 The original recipe for this soup was submitted by Claire Lajeunesse-Lewko of Prince Albert, Saskatchewan, and featured in a Canadian Living slow cooker compilation.
 Step One: In a large bowl, soak 2 cups of dry yellow split peas in 6 cups of cold water, for twelve to twenty-four hours.
 I do this after my evening meal so tha...
 Continue Reading

 This easy-to-make coleslaw appears on our family’s dinner menus with regularity.
 The vinaigrette dressing is a tangy alternative to mayonnaise.
 This coleslaw actually tastes better after spending a couple of days in the fridge, and it keeps well for over a week.
 I often double or triple the recipe for larger gatherings. ...
 Continue Reading

 The original recipe for this soup came from one of the Best of Bridge cookbooks.
-I have made a few changes to this recipe for Lemon Rice Soup, and now I’ve served it hundreds of times.
+I have made a few changes to the instructions, and I’ve served it hundreds of times.
 It is delicious hot or cold, and it makes a comforting gift to take to a friend, who is feeling under the weather.
-The soup is thick...
+The soup is thickened with egg, not flour...
 Continue Reading

 In From the Cookie Jar Blog, I will be sharing recipes, ideas, and memories gathered over decades.
 Sign Up Now!